 - 1. Communications made through the ethics mailboxes shall always adhere to standards of truthfulness and proportionality, and may not be used for purposes other than seeking compliance with this Code of Ethics or applicable law. - 2.
 In those jurisdictions in which applicable law so allows, grievances made through the ethics mailboxes may be made anonymously. - 3.
 The identity of the person reporting an improper action through any of the ethics mailboxes (if identified) shall be deemed to be confidential information and, therefore, it shall in no event be communicated to the reported party or to any other third party without the consent thereof, thus ensuring non-disclosure of the identity of the reporting party. - 4.
-The Group undertakes not to engage in and to endeavour to ensure that no professional engages in any direct or indirect retaliation against professionals or suppliers that have used ethics mailboxes to report conduct that must be reported pursuant to the provisions of this Code of Ethics, unless they have acted in bad faith. - 5.
-Without prejudice to the foregoing, the data of the persons making the communication, if known, may be provided to governmental or court authorities, to the extent required by such authorities as a consequence of any proceeding stemming from the subject matter of the report, as well as to persons involved in any kind of subsequent investigation or court proceeding initiated as a consequence of the investigation.
-Such provision of data to government or court authorities shall in all cases be provided in full compliance with personal data protection legislation.
+The companies of the Group undertake not to engage in and to endeavour to ensure that no professional engages in any direct or indirect retaliation against professionals or suppliers that have used ethics mailboxes to report conduct that must be reported pursuant to the provisions of this Code of Ethics, unless they have acted in bad faith. - 5.
+Without prejudice to the foregoing, the details of the persons making the report, if known, may be provided to the administrative or judicial authorities, to the extent that they are requested by such authorities as a result of any proceedings arising from the subject matter of the grievance, and to the persons involved in any subsequent investigation or judicial proceedings commenced as a result of the investigation.
+Such transfer of data to administrative or judicial authorities shall always be carried out in full compliance with the personal data protection laws.